mccormickal/BellaBeat-Case-Study/data_sources.md

 #### d) Hourly & Minute-Level Activity Data
 * **Description:** More granular logs of movement, calories burned, amd activity intensity.
 * **Relevance:** Useful for understanding real-time engagement and usage patterns.

+## 4. Ethical & Legal Considerations
+* **Privacy Compliance:** The dataset is publicly available and does not contain any personally identifiable information (PII).
+* **Limitations:** The dataset represents a sample of 30 FitBit users and may not be fully representative of Bellabeat's target audience.
+* **Biases:** The data is self-selected, meaning it represents users who actively track their fitness, which may not reflect the behaviors of the general population.
+Additionally, the daa is self-reported via smart devices, without controls for external factors such as weather, overall health, or lifestyle differences that may influence activity levels.
+The dataset also does not account for periods when users are not wearing their smart devices, potentially leading to gaps in recorded activity.